Information Security Tips and Tools

 - Never write your PIN # down anywhere in your purse or wallet.

 - Never provide personal information over the phone, unless you initiated contact.
-If asked, tell them you will call back.
-Then look up the number for the organization.
+If a caller asks you for personal information that was not initiated by you to begin with, tell them you will call back.
+Look up the number online for the company.
 Do not call a number provided by an email, always look up phone numbers independently, to ensure you are calling the legitimate organization.

 - Do not use your credit/debit cards on the internet unless the site has a secured, encrypted system.
 The URL at the top of the site will say 'https' or have a lock incon before the web address.
 This tells you that the site is secured.